-But a couple of things not everyone might know are that HSBC stands for Hong Kong and Shanghai Banking Corporation, and it holds more than $2.5 trillion in assets, making it one of the world's largest financial institutions.
+Did you know that HSBC stands for Hong Kong and Shanghai Banking Corporation, or that it holds more than $2.5 trillion in assets, making it one of the world's largest financial institutions?

 In actual branches and customers, that translates to almost 4,000 offices in 67 countries on six out of seven continents, serving the 38 million people who bank with HSBC.

-Apart from those, there are tons of other things HSBC customers say they value, like the instantaneous, fee-free international transfers between HSBC accounts, access to more than 20,000 ATMs in 40 countries across the world, and easy online banking.
+Other things HSBC customers say they value include instantaneous, fee-free international transfers between HSBC accounts, access to more than 20,000 ATMs in 40 countries across the world, and easy online banking.

 Although HSBC's size, assets, and offerings are mighty impressive now, the financial institution has had its fair share of ups and downs in years past.

 As with most financial institutions with a large customer base in the U.S., it wasn't immune to big losses during the mortgage-driven crisis of 2008-2009.

 During that time, HSBC unloaded nearly 200 U.S. branches just to stay afloat.

 It successfully recovered in the years that followed, until 2012 came along, which was the year it was caught red-handed helping Mexican drug cartels launder money.

 HSBC admitted its wrongdoings and paid an infamous and mind-numbing fine of $1.9 billion dollars for money laundering violations.

 Despite its checkered past, HSBC remains a banking powerhouse today, maintaining four business groups—collectively known as HSBC Group—each serving distinctly different markets.